westfort42/school/databases/pre-midterm.md

 For example, a relationship between an entity like a  car and an entity like a person is "drives" (person drives car).
 This was Allaire's wild example.

+######Cardinality
+This just means you can impose a limit on the amount of children a parent element has.